tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/Open Source Information_intl_en.md

 Terms of the Zlib License:
 --------------------------------------------------------------------
-This software is provided 'as-is', without any express or implied warranty.
-In no event will the authors be held liable for any damages arising from the use of this software.
+This software is provided 'as-is', without any express or implied warranty.In no event will the authors be held liable for any damages arising from the use of this software.

 Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

 1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
 If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
 2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
 3. This notice may not be removed or altered from any source distribution.

 Jean-loup Gailly Mark Adler
 jloup@gzip.org madler@alumni.caltech.edu

-If you use the zlib library in a product, we would appreciate *not* receiving lengthy legal documents to sign.
-The sources are provided for free but without warranty of any kind.
-The library has been entirely written by Jean-loup Gailly and Mark Adler; it does not include third-party code.
+If you use the zlib library in a product, we would appreciate *not* receiving lengthy legal documents to sign.The sources are provided for free but without warranty of any kind.The library has been entirely written by Jean-loup Gailly and Mark Adler; it does not include third-party code.

-If you redistribute modified sources, we would appreciate that you include in the file ChangeLog history information documenting your changes.
-Please read the FAQ for more information on the distribution of modified source versions.
+If you redistribute modified sources, we would appreciate that you include in the file ChangeLog history information documenting your changes.Please read the FAQ for more information on the distribution of modified source versions.